Dottore112/Dead914/README.md

 # Dead914
-plugin when you enter in 914 you dead
+Enter in to 914 you die